juji-io/site/blog/5-design-tips-for-conversational-ai-designers-to-make-a-proactive-ai-agent.md

 ![Use AI to generate personalized messages based on inferred user personality insights](/assets/uploads/design_tips_5.6.png "Image 5.6")

-In summary, we present 5 design tips for conversational AI designers to make a proactive AI agent articulate, well-prepared, responsible, perceptive, and adaptive.
+In summary, we present 5 design tips for conversational AI designers to make proactive AI agents articulate, well-prepared, responsible, perceptive, and adaptive.
 Juji Studio makes it easy to create such an AI agent.
 [Sign up](https://juji.io/signup) to create your own and put those tips to use!